 Roberto Corona is a teaching fellow and doctoral candidate in health psychology.
-He is interested in understanding how emotions, culture, coping style, and illness representations influence health decision making such as treatment adherence, screening, diet and exercise, and coping with a chronic disease.
+He is interested in understanding how emotions, culture, coping style, and illness representations influence health decision-making such as treatment adherence, screening, diet and exercise, and coping with a chronic disease.
 He is also interested in identifying factors related to health disparities including race and ethnicity, language, self and emotion regulation, and other psychosocial and cultural factors.
-Roberto has worked extensively on research assessing the cognitive and executive functioning of dementia patients and the related caregiver burden and distress; stress, coping, and sleep quality within prostate cancer survivors; and collaborated as a research consultant with researchers from the National Cancer Institutes on a text message based intervention promoting healthy diet, increased physical activity, and smoking cessation.
+Roberto has worked extensively on research assessing the cognitive and executive functioning of dementia patients and the related caregiver burden and distress; stress, coping, and sleep quality in prostate cancer survivors; and collaborated as a research consultant with researchers from the National Cancer Institutes on a text message-based intervention promoting healthy diet, increased physical activity, and smoking cessation.
 Lastly, Roberto is passionate about teaching, mentoring, and advising undergraduate students.